-Ampe Anwernekenhe Riterrke Ingkerre Atnyenetyeke - Stronger Communities for Children (SCfC)
+Ampe Anwernekenhe Riterrke Ingkerre Atnyenetyeke -Stronger Communities for Children (SCfC)

-2019 was Children's Ground's first full year delivering Stronger Communities for Children (SCfC) with Atitiere and Engawala communities in the Plenty Highway region.
+2019 was Children's Ground's first full year delivering Stronger Communities for Children (SCfC) with Atitjere and Engawala communities in the Plenty Highway region.
 SCfC is a community development program that emphasises local control over child and family services in remote NT communities.
 Children's Ground, as the facilitating partner, is responsible for empowering local decision-making groups and ensuring service providers deliver projects according to the aspirations and expectations of the community.

 In Engawala, the decision-making group continued to fund a playgroup for children aged 0-5 years and their family.
 The playgroup has been delivered by Central Desert Regional Council and was run entirely by two local First Nations early years workers for 2019.
 In Atitjere, the decision-making group funded and enacted their first on-country trips as part of SCfC.
-These have always been a high priority, with both communities aspiring to see more opportunities for strengthening First Language and Culture for their children.
-These were led and delivered by local community members with minimal logistical support from Children's Ground.
-It has been fantastic to see individuals and families leading the way with the skills and determination to ensure the cultural wellbeing of their children, families and communities.
+These have always been a high priority, with both communities aspiring to see more opportunities for experiences, learn from each other and learn from the strengthening First Language and Culture for their children. expertise of other agencies.
+In 2019, we had the biggest These were led and delivered by local community members group of representatives attend these seminars and with minimal logistical support from Children's Ground.
+It delivered our first presentation on our achievements so far. has been fantastic to see individuals and families leading the way with the skills and determination to ensure the cultural Working to adequately support Atitjere & Engawala wellbeing of their children, families and communities.